 To understand one of the biggest problems with rules-based approaches, I’m going to use an analogy.

 I’m an average runner.
 I’ve got two friends (Jack and Jill) who are also average runners.
-We’ve got an upcoming 4x100m relay race, for which we manage to enlist one Usain Bolt as the final member of team.
+We’ve got an upcoming 4x100m relay race, for which we manage to enlist one Usain Bolt as the final member of our team.

 We decide to race in the following order: